mjzffr/tittertactoe/README.md

 tittertactoe
 ============

-An amazing tic tac toe game.
+An amazing tic tac toe game that uses minimax.

 I made this to play around with Tkinter GUIs, which is not that fun.
 I also practiced using pytest for the first time.
 Cool.
 ## Want to play?!